leduythuccs/VOJ-ranking-bot/README.md

         - `id`: id of a problem
         - `problem_name`: name of problem
         - `links` (TEXT): short codeforces links to problem, if a problem has more than 1 links, its links is separate with commas (i.e `274863/A`, `274863/F,272622/A`)
-        - `cnt_AC`: number of user that got Accepted of this problem
+        - `cnt_AC`: number of user that got Accepted this problem.
     - `solved_info`.
 If a user submit to a problem then I will create a record has 4 columns:
         - `user_id`: id of user, I cannot use user's handle here since users can change their handles.
         - `problem_id`: id of a problem (equal to `id` in `problem_info`)